stericishere/AI-Powered-Financial-Document-Q-A-Assistant/README.md

 2. Drag and drop a file into the designated area, or click to select a file.
 3. Once the file is uploaded and processed, you can ask questions about the document in the input field.
 4. Press Enter or click the "Ask" button to get a response from the AI.
-5. The conversation history will be displayed below the input field.